Best Gifts for Gun Lovers [$25, $50, $100+]

 Shooting Targets

-Since you might not know what caliber they are shooting (or if you do click here), you can’t go wrong with targets that easily show where you’ve shot them.
+Since you might not know what caliber they are shooting (or if you do, click here for ammo suggestions), you can't go wrong with targets that easily show where you've hit.

 Real Bullet Cufflinks